 Pulmonary rehabilitation

-Some people who have a lung condition benefit from a form of therapy known as pulmonary rehabilitation.
-A therapist will teach you ways to manage breathlessness.
-They can also advise on lifestyle choices like boosting fitness levels and quitting smoking, if appropriate.
+Some people with lung conditions may benefit from pulmonary rehabilitation, a form of therapy in which a therapist teaches them how to manage breathlessness.
+Therapists can also advise on lifestyle choices like boosting fitness levels and quitting smoking, if appropriate.

 Counseling